-The only additional thing to know is that conditions (in the example above isA, isB and condition) must be class methods that read the Context ctx and return either True or False depending on whether the condition is met or not.
+The only constraint is that condition functions (in the example above isA, isB and condition) must be class methods that returns True or False depending on whether the condition is met or not.

 A suggestion on how to write new workchains: Use the outline to help you in designing the logic.
-First create the spec.outline writing, almost if you were explaining it in words, what you expect the workflow to do.
+First create the spec outline writing, almost if you were explaining it in words, what you expect the workflow to do.
 Then, define one by one the methods.
 For example, we have prepared a simple workfunction to optimize the lattice parameter of silicon efficiently using a Newton's algorithm on the energy derivative, i.e. the pressure p = -dE/dV.
-You can find it the code at tutorial\scripts/pressure\convergence.py.
+You can find it the code at tutorial_scripts/pressure_convergence.py.
 The outline looks like this:

 '''

 spec.outline(

 cls.init,

 cls.put_step0_in_ctx,

-'''

-'''

 cls.move_next_step,

 while(cls.not_converged)(

 cls.move_next_step,

 ),

 cls.report

+)

 '''

-This outline already roughly explains the algorithm: after an initialization (init) and putting the first step (number zero) in the ctx (put\step0\in\ctx), a function to move to the next step is called (move\next\step).
-This is iterated while a given convergence criterion is not met (not\converged).
+This outline already roughly explains the algorithm: after an initialization (init) and putting the first step (number zero) in the ctx (put_step0_in_ctx), a function to move to the next step is called (move_next_step).
+This is iterated while a given convergence criterion is not met (not_converged).
 Finally, some reporting is done, including returning some output nodes (report).